 Congratulations!
 You’ve got an interview for a business intelligence (BI) analyst role soon.
 As businesses strive to optimize the value of their data, there’s an increasing demand for BI analysts.
 Preparing for a BI analyst interview can be overwhelming, especially if you’re just starting your career.

 This article will help you navigate the BI interview preparation process.
 Here’s what you’ll discover:

-- How to prepare for the BI analyst interview;
+- How to prepare for a BI analyst interview

-To successfully answer BI analyst interview questions, you need relevant knowledge and skills.
-And that means acquiring the following:
+To successfully answer BI analyst interview questions, you need relevant knowledge and skills, including:

-What BI Analyst Interview Questions You Should Prepare For?
+BI Analyst Interview Questions You Should Prepare For

 General BI Analyst Interview Questions